 4-The treatments are aimed at breaking the vicious cycle:

-However, Tornado Eating Disorder is a treatable disorder.
+However, Binge Eating Disorder is a treatable disorder.
 First of all, what must be realized and accepted.
 Having an eating disorder is not something to be ashamed of.
 There are specialist psychiatry specialists and specialist psychologists.
 In many patients, 4-12 cognitive behavioral therapy sessions treat the condition.
 Group therapies can be beneficial.

 Here are some tips to help you: